daostack/arc/docs/library/organization.md

     const proposalId = await organization.proposeScheme({
       contract: 'SimpleContributionScheme',
-      schemeAddres: '0x1245', // address of the scheme to use; default is settings.simpleContributionScheme
+      address: '0x1245', // address of the scheme to use; default is settings.simpleContributionScheme
       params: {
         boolVote: organization.votingMachine, // votingMachine used to accept or reject contributions, default is organizaiton.votingMAchine
         votePrec: 50, // percentage conditions under which a contribution is accepted, default is 50